 We started AtScale based on our personal experiences building Business Intelligence solutions on Hadoop at companies like Yahoo!, Klout, and Conductor.

 Matthew has Statistics and Computer Science double major from Queen’s University.
 He has built software and managed teams at companies like PeopleSoft, Siebel Systems and Oracle.
 He loves the open source movement, and building scalable, innovative enterprise software.
-Matt also has the amazing ability to multi-task.
-In the office, you’ll often catch him coding across three screens while listening to the latest E3 sessions only and engaging in epic “Dota 2” battles.
-A musician, Matthew has played in one of the biggest disco tribute bands in the world, or at least in Waterloo, Ontario.
+Prior to AtScale, he was CTO at Inflection, an enterprise trust and safety software platform, where his team developed Archives, a leading genealogy site that was acquired by Ancestry.com in 2012.

 Frank Lee is a managing director at UMC Capital.
 He joined the firm in 2006 and has been focusing on investments in cloud, big data, software defined storage, mobility and communications.
 Before joining UMC Capital, he worked at Vertex Management Inc., a Singapore based venture capital company, and was responsible for investments in communications, wireless and semiconductors industries.
 Prior to Vertex Management Inc., he was a management consultant at AT Kearney.

 Nick is Managing Director at AME Ventures.
 AME is the venture fund led by Jerry Yang, co-founder of Yahoo!
 AME Cloud Ventures focuses investing in companies building infrastructure and value chains around data.
 Companies in AME portfolio include Evernote, DataTorrent, TreasureData and many more.
-Prior to AME Ventures, Nick spent five years in China and India, where he lead business development for Cloud Valley and founded a web travel company and a software-services company.
-Nick earned his Masters in Engineering from Imperial College.
+Prior to AME Ventures, Nick spent 5 years in China & India, where he lead business development for Cloud Valley & founded a web travel and a software-services company.
+Nick earned his MSE from Imperial College.

 Michael Borrus is the founding General Partner of XSeed Capital.
 An entrepreneur and former academic, he has authored three books and over 70 papers.
 In addition to portfolio company boards in companies like AtScale, Trifacta or Playnomics (acquired by Unity), Michael also serves as Vice-Chairman of the National Academies' Committee on Competing in the 21st Century.
 Prior to XSeed, he served as EIR at Mohr Davidow Ventures.
 Michael holds a BA from Princeton University, MA from UC Berkeley, and JD from Harvard Law School.